Industry opportunities in Arts and Recreation Services

 - Contribute to cultural identity

 There are many pathways to becoming skilled in this diverse sector.
-For example, enrolling in a Certificate IV in Digital Media Technologies can be studied alongside a traineeship in animation, graphic design or video production.
+For example, enrolling in a Certificate IV in Digital Media Technologies can be studied alongside an Apprenticeship in Animation, Graphic Design or Video Production.